Dog Sign Langauge: Top 10 Hand Signals for Dogs

 dog-roll-over-hand-signal

-Use wider and slower circles at first, and then make your circle small and smaller as your dog gets better at the trick.
+Use wider and slower circles at first, and then make your circle smaller and smaller as your dog gets better at the trick.
 Eventually, you should be able to make a small circle in the air above your dog's head, and your dog will know exactly what you are asking.

 10. All Done!

-The ‘all done’ command (often referred to as the free command) lets your dog know that the training session is done.
+The ‘all done’ command (often referred to as the free command or the release command) lets your dog know that the training session is done.
 Fido can run and play.

-To implement the hand signal, simply bring both hands up to shoulder level with palms out and say all done.
+To implement the hand signal, simply bring both hands up to shoulder level with palms out and say "All Done".
 This should be followed up by immediately offering an alternative activity.
 Toss your dog a toy or grab the leash and go for a walk together.

 Using Hand Signals in All Your Dog Training